zudochkin/awesome-newsletters/README.md

 * [Server Admin for Programmers](https://serversforhackers.com/)
 * ~~[KubeWeekly](kubeweekly.com).
 Interesting weekly news about Kubernetes in the form of a newsletter.~~
 * [UsingChef](https://usingchef.com/).
 Chef users using Chef.
+* [Cron.Weekly](http://www.cronweekly.com).
+A weekly newsletter, delivered to you every Sunday, with news & tools tailored to Linux sysadmins.

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.